hugoferreira/gmail-sqlite-db/README.md

 5. Headers are parsed and stored in the SQLite database
 6. (Optional) Full email content can be downloaded in a second pass
 7. Progress is saved in checkpoints for resumable operation
+8. Attachments can be extracted and normalized with deduplication
+9. Analytics can be generated from the email and attachment data

 ## License